Ylefol/TimeSeriesAnalysis/README.md

 prefer a script approach, the equivalent of the rmarkdown report is provided in two scripts, one for the computation tasks and a second for the analyses.
 These two scripts are found in the ‘script_method’ folder.

+Both the rmarkdown and script methods are found in the ‘supp_to_bioconductor’ branch.

 ## Data